 With these three rules you will be a winner when paying off your mortgage as quickly as possible and reduce your housing costs to a minimum.

 The myth of your Castle as Investment

 Amazingly lots of homeowners try to sell the myth that their home is good investment.
 The definition for investing is spending money for profit or generating income.
-In an economic sense, an investment is e.g. the purchase of an asset like an investment property to create income (rent), wealth (capital gain) and/or profit.
-Think about the return on investment (ROI).
-What is the ROI on your family home?
+In an economic sense, an investment is for example the purchase of an asset like an investment property to create income (cash-flow), wealth (capital gain) or both.
+The performance is measured by the return on investment (ROI).
+What is ROI on your family home?

 Two conflicting messages fuel the housing controversy

 Homeowner’s dream is to retire in luxury on the 'equity' built up in a home.
 That is why “Capital gain” is a huge motivator.
-When looking at the costs for upgrading living standards (modernizing a house, new kitchen, second bathroom etc) most homeowners don’t realize that moderate capital gains do just off-set those housing costs.
-Saying here, capital gain is not free money as ignorant people tend to believe.
+When looking at the costs for upgrading living standards (modernizing a house, new kitchen, second bathroom etc) most homeowners don’t realize that moderate capital gains do just off-set these home improvement costs.
+Saying, capital gain is not free money people tend to believe.
 It is money already spent on a depreciating asset to keep and increase the value.
-Just think about the expenses for insulation, new roof, fencing, paving the driveway and so on.
-Again, a house is a liability and a depreciating asset like your car or computer.
-Of course some people convert an old car into an “Old Timer” with considerable costs.
-With the land attached to the house is it different as you find out following the blog.

-What is in for you as willing home buyer and homeowner?
+What is in for the willing home buyer?

-Well, the most important first—home ownership forms habits to meet personal and financial goals.
-In contrast (trust my experience as landlord) renters with a better cash-flow tend to save little.
+Home ownership forms habits to meet personal and financial goals.
+In contrast renters with even better cash-flow tend to save little.
 That controversy is too often true.